 Pretrained Weights: We evaluate using MAE self-supervised pretrained weights and supervised pretrained weights trained on ImageNet-21k dataset for the vision transformer model.
-The results in Table~\ref{tab:ptbaseline} show self-supervised pretrained weights perform better.
+The results in Table~\ref{tab:ptbaseline} show that self-supervised pretrained weights perform better.
 We are aware of other more complicated variants of vision transformers, for example, CLIP vision encoder and its pretrained weights.
 As our goal is to integrate textual representations into any vision encoder while keeping it frozen, we have chosen the most basic ViT-B-16 transformer backbone and commonly used pretrained weights and achieved competitive results.
-We have also tried GPT directly to infer affordance, but no constant performance was achieved without carefully designed prompts or finetuning.

 Decoder Input: We apply the decoder on the global output and image-corresponding output after the vision transformer respectively and report results in Table~\ref{tab:ptbaseline}.